Buck is back supporting the RNZN in Commonwealth Navy Cup tilt

 All Black legend and former New Zealand Navy training instructor Sir Wayne "Buck" Shelford is back supporting the armed forces as they prepare for the Commonwealth Navy Cup.

-Shelford, who served with the NZ Defence Forces in the 7s0 and 80s before pulling on the black jersey for 22 All Black games, is assisting this year's Defence Force campaign.
+Shelford, who served with the NZ Defence Forces in the 70s and 80s before pulling on the black jersey for 22 All Black games, is assisting this year's Defence Force campaign.

 Players admit it's been quite daunting having the rugby legend among them as they prepare to head overseas.